 - 1. New construction of a primary structure on a vacant or developed lot. - 2.
 New construction of accessory structures that are greater than 25 percent of the gross floor area of the primary structure. - 3.
 Additions to a primary structure that are greater than 25 percent of the gross floor area of the primary structure. - 4.
-Reconstruction of a primary structure that will either a) change the façade of the existing primary structure, or b) exceed 25% of the gross floor area of the existing primary structure.
+Reconstruction of a primary structure that will either a) change the façade of the existing primary structure, or b) exceed 25 percent of the gross floor area of the existing primary structure.

-If a proposed project does not meet any of these four thresholds, it shall be subject to a Planning ministerial review as part of a plan check submittal to Building & Safety.
-All nonconforming buildings and structures are subject to the regulations pertaining to nonconformity contained in the Pomona Zoning Code.
+If a proposed project does not meet any of these four thresholds, it shall be subject to a Planning ministerial review as part of a plan check submittal to the Building and Safety Division.
+All nonconforming buildings and structures are subject to Section 2.3.4 of this Plan, Non-Conforming Provisions.
+Applicability thresholds shall not apply to legally non-conforming single-unit residential, which shall be subject to R-1-10,000 standards.